sensu/sensu-docs/content/sensu-go/5.16/api/events.md

   }
 }
 {{< /highlight >}}
-payload parameters | See the [payload parameters](#eventsentitycheck-put-parameters) section below. response codes   | <ul><li>**Success**: 200 (OK)</li><li> **Missing**: 404 (Not Found)</li><li>**Error**: 500 (Internal Server Error)</li></ul>
+payload parameters | See the [payload parameters][5] section below. response codes   | <ul><li>**Success**: 200 (OK)</li><li> **Missing**: 404 (Not Found)</li><li>**Error**: 500 (Internal Server Error)</li></ul>

 #### Payload parameters {#eventsentitycheck-put-parameters}

-The `/events/:entity/:check` PUT endpoint requires a request payload containing an `entity` scope and a `check` scope.
+The `/events/:entity/:check` PUT endpoint requires a request payload that contains an `entity` scope and a `check` scope.

-The `entity` scope contains information about the component of your infrastructure represented by the event.
+- The `entity` scope contains information about the component of your infrastructure represented by the event.
-At a minimum, Sensu requires the `entity` scope to contain the `entity_class` (`agent` or `proxy`) and the entity `name` and `namespace` within a `metadata` scope.
+At minimum, Sensu requires the `entity` scope to contain the `entity_class` (`agent` or `proxy`) and the entity `name` and `namespace` within a `metadata` scope.
-For more information about entity attributes, see the [entity specification](../../reference/entities#specification).
+For more information about entity attributes, see the [entity specification][6].

-The `check` scope contains information about the event status and how the event was created.
+- The `check` scope contains information about the event status and how the event was created.
 At a minimum, Sensu requires the `check` scope to contain a `name` within a `metadata` scope and either an `interval` or `cron` attribute.
-For more information about check attributes, see the [check specification](../../reference/checks#specification).
+For more information about check attributes, see the [check specification][7].

 **Example request with minimum required event attributes**